Before the next pandemic, it’s time to regulate indoor air quality

 Whenever humans have learned a way that diseases spread, they’ve tried to mitigate that harm with far-reaching changes.
-We found out water can carry diseases like cholera, so we built out infrastructure to disinfect our drinking water.
+We found out water can carry diseases such as cholera, so we built out infrastructure to disinfect our drinking water.
 We learned food can carry disease-causing germs, so we enacted widespread food safety regulations.
 Now, researchers are hoping that by acknowledging that COVID-19 can spread through the air, we’ll finally improve our ventilation standards for buildings to mitigate the spread of any airborne disease.

-In the beginning of May, more than a year into the COVID-19 pandemic, the CDC updated its guidance on how the virus spreads to acknowledge that when an infected person breathes out respiratory droplets, the virus can travel through the air to infect someone more than 6 feet away and that adding clean air to a space can help mitigate transmission risk.
-Though the health agency did acknowledge airborne transmission back in October, it’s a change from previous guidance that said most infections came from “close contact,” and something researchers like Jose-Luis Jimenez, a chemistry professor at University of Colorado, Bolder, have been long awaiting.
+At the beginning of May, more than a year into the COVID-19 pandemic, the CDC updated its guidance on how the virus spreads to acknowledge that when an infected person breathes out respiratory droplets, the virus can travel through the air to infect someone more than 6 feet away and that adding clean air to a space can help mitigate transmission risk.
+Though the health agency did acknowledge airborne transmission back in October, it’s a change from previous guidance that said most infections came from “close contact,” and something researchers such as Jose-Luis Jimenez, a chemistry professor at University of Colorado, Boulder, have been long awaiting.

-Throughout the pandemic, Jimenez has been working with a group of researchers to acknowledge airborne transmission COVID-19, and to author papers on how to mitigate air transmission.
-In July, that group gathered even more support from scientists around the world to publish a letter with 239 signatories saying it was time to address COVID’s airborne transmission.
+Throughout the pandemic, Jimenez has been working with a group of researchers to acknowledge airborne transmission of COVID-19, and to author papers on how to mitigate air transmission.
+In July, that group gathered even more support from scientists around the world to publish a letter with 239 signatories saying it was time to address COVID-19’s airborne transmission.
 Now, Jimenez and 38 other researchers have published a piece in the journal Science calling for a “paradigm shift” to combat indoor respiratory infections by making sure building ventilation systems improve, so that they’re filtering and moving clean air into spaces more frequently.

 Airborne transmission has long been misunderstood, the researchers write; In the early 1900s, a health figure named Charles Chapin said respiratory diseases were likely spread through close contact via large droplets that quickly fall to the ground; he basically denied that airborne transmission, via smaller particles that could be inhaled, was possible, setting off decades of misconception.
 In the 1950s, scientists William F. Wells and Richard L. Riley proved that airborne transmission of tuberculosis was possible, but it still didn’t change how we handled indoor air broadly.